ianstormtaylor/slate/docs/concepts/04-transforms.md

 const imageElmnts = Editor.nodes(editor, {
   at: [], // Path of Editor
   match: (node, path) => 'image' === node.type,
-  // mode is defaults to "all", so this also searches the Editor's children }) for (const nodeEntry of imageElmnts) {
+  // mode defaults to "all", so this also searches the Editor's children }) for (const nodeEntry of imageElmnts) {
   const altText =